k8up-io/wrestic/README.md

 # Wrestic

 Wrapper for restic.
 This is the backup runner of k8up.
-Documentation coming soon.

 ## Configuration

 All the configuration needed can be done via environment variables:

 * `HOSTNAME` overwrite the hostname used for the backup